Legaeldan/milestone-3/README.md

  3. A website which is pleasant to look at.
  4. A way to inspect and edit my own creations.
  5. An application which makes it easy to edit my own creations.
- 6. An application that makes it possible for only the creator to change their creations.
+ 6. An application that makes it possible for only myself to change my own creations.
  7. An application that is fast, which very little load times.
+ 8. A page that I can easily add my own creations to.

 ### Wireframes

+Wireframes were built in the early stages of development to get a rough outline of the structure needed for the planned features of the site.
+These can be viewed below:

 - [Desktop](https://github.com/Legaeldan/milestone-3/blob/master/static/Wireframes/Desktop-Tablet%20App.pdf)
 - [Tablet](#) Not Complete